adinramaadin/Python_Project-1_ESDM/README.md

 1. Look at the trends in natural gas production, manufacturing output, and GDP over time.
 2. See if cheaper natural gas has contributed to economic improvements or changes in production patterns.
-3. Address the limitations of this study compared to the **Indonesian Inter-Regional Static Comparative General Equilibrium (CGE)** model.
+3. Address the limitations of this study/project compared to the **Indonesian Inter-Regional Static Comparative General Equilibrium (CGE)** model.

 ### **Methodology**